TheRealToxicDev/GitHub-Updates-Bot/README.md

 3. Set the Env Variables listed below
 4. Run `npm start` to start the Bot and Server!

+NOTE: Domain for the Webhook Server will be whatever your Hosting Domain is set to

 ---

 ## Env Variables